magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/ncd-vibration-temperature-sensor.md

 ### Attributes message

 To build this message, the flow uses the **sensor_data** message, which contains essential sensor data.
 It extracts key pieces of information such as the **sensor name**, **firmware version**, **node ID**, and **sensor type**.
-This data is then formatted according to the **ThingsBoard attributes API**, which requires the data to be in key-value pair format.
-The flow sends this message only once to ThingsBoard.
+This data is then formatted according to the **IoT Hub attributes API**, which requires the data to be in key-value pair format.
+The flow sends this message only once to IoT Hub.

-In ThingsBoard, **device attributes** are key-value pairs that are associated with a device.
+In IoT Hub, **device attributes** are key-value pairs that are associated with a device.
 These attributes are used to store important information, such as configuration settings, metadata, and operational details, providing context for the device.
-By including the sensor's attributes, ThingsBoard can store relevant information like the sensor's name, its version, and other characteristics, which are crucial for monitoring and managing the device efficiently within the platform.
+By including the sensor's attributes, IoT Hub can store relevant information like the sensor's name, its version, and other characteristics, which are crucial for monitoring and managing the device efficiently within the platform.

 ```
 Topic: v1/gateway/attributes